Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 Many people do not know that laughter suppresses stress-inducing hormones that eventually lead to all those life-shortening afflictions.

-So, no matter how boring or discouraging your work place is, you can still find situations that make you relax, lighten up, and see things in a less stressful or gloomy perspective.
+So, no matter how vexed (cakesim) or discouraged you are at work, you can still find situations that make you relax, lighten up and see things in a less gloomy perspective.

-As Ignatius the wise old iguana-in-resident in Mandai Zoo points out, the secret to effective, productive organisation is to differentiate between tasks and issues that are urgent (although not important it cannot wait, like drawing money from ATM to buy the Coach bag before it’s sold out) and those that are important (can wait but cannot be ignored, like finding enough money to pay next month’s loan installment for your overpriced condo apartment).
+The secret to a relaxed work style is to sort out all your tasks, activities and goals into those that are urgent (although not important it cannot wait, like drawing money from ATM to buy the Coach bag before it’s sold out) and those that are important (can wait but cannot be ignored, like finding enough money to pay next month’s loan instalment for your overpriced condo apartment).

-Write out your list of goals and to-do tasks and place them accordingly in the boxes below.
+Write out your list and place them in the boxes below.
 Some examples are given.
-Top of your list must be those tasks that are both very urgent and very important (top righthand box):
+Top of your list must be those tasks or activities that are both very urgent and very important (top right hand box):

 Decide how much time you need for each task and stick to your plan.
 A disorganised life and work schedule and a messy desk only make your stress worse.